OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 These are [functionally identical](https://odetocode.com/blogs/scott/archive/2018/09/12/cancellationtokens-and-aborted-asp-net-core-requests.aspx), but we decided to mandate use of the `CancellationToken` parameter approach as this leads to easier unit testing of controllers in the future.

 A convention test - [`ControllerConventionsFixture.AllAsyncEndpointsMustTakeACancellationToken`](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Tests/Server/Web/Controllers/ControllerConventionsFixture.cs#L86) - has been added to enforce this.

-### Design of builders

-To support the creation of test data for our endpoint Assent tests we have created a suite of **resource builders**.
-These live in the [`Octopus.IntegrationTests.Helpers.ResourceBuilders`](https://github.com/OctopusDeploy/OctopusDeploy/tree/master/source/Octopus.IntegrationTests/Helpers/ResourceBuilders) namespace.

-The resource builders are build on the principle that tests should own their own test data, which is set on a builder using `With...` methods.
-We have created just the methods we need for our tests, with the expectation that future developers can extend the builders as they see fit.
-If property value is not specified using a `With...` method then the builder will create a random (wherever possible) value for the property.

-All builders should have a `Build()` method which returns the resource, and also stores it in the appropriate context.
-Builders should be designed so that the `Build()` method can be called on a new builder, and a valid resource will be saved and returned.

 ## Data Sources